AllegedlyUndead/Keep_Saint_Louis_Beautiful_Site/README.md

 Change Get involved to Volunteer

-Change Current Projects to Upcoming Cleanups
+Change Current Projects to Upcoming Events

 Add a donte button and page that includes the amazon shopping list